luigidisotto/n-queens/README.md

 ### 1.1.1 Implementation

-The exploration of the tree of solutions proceeds only in the partial paths, i.e. of height h <= n, satisfying previous equation.
+The exploration of the tree of solutions proceeds only in the partial paths, i.e. of height h <= n, satisfying previousg equation.
 Also, at each step of the algorithm, R can be represented using a bit array (`cols`) as showed in the following image

 ![](https://github.com/luigidisotto/n-queens/blob/master/img/bit-array.png)